Twins-Divyanshu-Sharma/Mathril/README.md

 float magnitude = (float)vec; // explicit typecast to float
 ```
 ### Output to std::cout
-Yes, yes, you can view your vector too in the console, just dont forget std::endl at the end.
 ```
 std::cout << vec << std::endl;
 ```